haroonalhadisk/video-transcriber-app/Readme.md

 2. **Enter Instagram URL**: Paste the URL of an Instagram post or reel containing a video
    - Example formats: `https://www.instagram.com/p/ABC123/` or `https://www.instagram.com/reel/XYZ789/`
 3. **Choose Output Directory**: Specify where to save the downloaded video
+4. **Auto-Delete Option**: Enable "Auto-delete videos after transcription" to save disk space
-4. **Download & Transcribe**: Click to download the video and automatically proceed to transcription
+5. **Download & Transcribe**: Click to download the video and automatically proceed to transcription
-5. **Download Only**: Click to download the video without transcribing
+6. **Download Only**: Click to download the video without transcribing
-6. **First-time Setup**: If Instaloader is not already installed, the app will offer to install it for you
+7. **First-time Setup**: If Instaloader is not already installed, the app will offer to install it for you

 #### Batch Instagram Processing
 1. Click on the "Instagram Download" tab